rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

     doesn't interfere with connectivity.

-14. To test Tomcat, look up the Internet Protocol (IP) address for the Cloud Server in the Rackspace Login Portal and open the URL in a browser (for example, `http://<ipAddress>:8080/`).
+14. To test Tomcat, look up the Internet Protocol (IP) address for the Cloud Server in the Cloud Control Panel and open the URL in a browser (for example, `http://<ipAddress>:8080/`).
 The Apache Tomcat landing page should appear.